-We have all come across this term “Law of Karma”, or some might even recollect it with the modern go-to notion, “Karma’s a Bitch”.
+We have all come across the term “Law of Karma”.
+Some might recollect it with the modern go-to notion, “Karma’s a Bitch”.
 Now, before diving right into what this law is all about and how it works, it’s imperative I clear the desk and first tell you what it isn’t.
 The thing is that we all have formed our own versions of the law of karma based on what we have heard from our friends, families, TV & movies; so in order to learn something new, we gotta first un-learn whatever we think we know about this law.

 Most of us are of the opinion that if anything bad, wrong, or unanticipated is happening to them, then it is because of their previous bad karmas, and if anything good is happening then it’s subsequently because of their respective good karmas.
 But the reality is that whatever is happening to us might not be even remotely related to our actions in life.
 Think about it, wherever you are today, is it just because of your actions?

 The answer is a big fat noooo.
 Your actions alone didn’t decide your current scenario.
 The action of your parents, your teachers, your friends, your neighbors, your relatives, even strangers did have a massive impact on where you are right now.
-External situations, circumstances, nature, and things you have no control over, can and does affect your lives in ways one can’t even imagine.
+External situations, circumstances, nature, and things you have no control over, can and do affect your lives in ways one can’t even imagine.

 The Nitty Gritty of Law of Karma